efecan0/binaryrpc-framework/README.md

 cmake --preset development
 ```

-#### Step 2.2: Configure, Build, and Install BinaryRPC
+#### Step 2.2: Configure and Build BinaryRPC

-This process will compile the library and install its headers and binaries into a standard system location, making it available for other projects.
+This process will compile the library.

 ```bash
 # 1. Clone the repository